ocsigen/js_of_ocaml/README.md

 Wasm_of_ocaml is a fork of Js_of_ocaml which compiles OCaml bytecode to WebAssembly.

-## Requirements

-Wasm_of_ocaml relies on the Binaryen toolchain; currently, only versions [118](https://github.com/WebAssembly/binaryen/releases/tag/version_118) or greater are supported.
-Binaryen commands must be in the PATH for wasm_of_ocaml to function.

 ## Supported engines

 The generated code works with Chrome 11.9, Node.js 22 and Firefox 122 (or more recent versions of these applications).